pcmillerAcme/docs/source/image.rst

     (None, but <200> OK status code)

 See the SDK section of this documentation for detailed working examples of POSTing to the ``image`` resource.
+Note this is the only resource at api.acme.codes that requires a http/s POST; all other api calls can work through GETs.
+This makes most of the api easily explorable through a standard web browser.